radius-project/docs/docs/content/guides/recipes/howto-author-recipes/index.md

 You also need to make sure to **link** your infrastructure resources, so Radius can delete them later on when the resource is deleted.

-Linking is done automatically for any new Azure or AWS resource ([_Kubernetes coming soon_]({{< ref "faq#why-do-i-need-to-manually-output-a-kubernetes-ucp-id-as-part-of-my-bicep-recipe" >}})) defined in a Recipe.
-Radius inspects [the output of the deployment](https://learn.microsoft.com/rest/api/resources/deployments/get#resourcereference) and links any created resources.
+Linking is done automatically for Bicep Recipes for any new Azure or AWS resource ([_Kubernetes coming soon_]({{< ref "faq#why-do-i-need-to-manually-output-a-kubernetes-ucp-id-as-part-of-my-bicep-recipe" >}})).
+Radius inspects [the output of the Bicep deployment](https://learn.microsoft.com/rest/api/resources/deployments/get#resourcereference) and links any created resources.

 {{< tabs "Bicep" "Terraform" >}}